 - Joshi - A practitioner of Jyotish or astrology

 - Seth - A Hindi word that signifies banker

 Indian Surnames Based on Regions

 India is an ancient civilization and where a person came from held meaning.
 Even today when we meet new people one of the first questions we tend to ask is where are you from or where did you grow up?
-Much of a person’s culture revolves around where there family is from and the region of your country you spent your youth.
+Much of a person’s culture revolves around where their family is from and the region of your country where you spent your youth.